microsoft/webvalidate/README.md

 ## Validation Files

+> Validations are often nested to test the JSON object
+>
+> We use a simple test file generator to build complex validations

 Validation files are located in the /app/TestFiles directory and are json files that control the validation tests.

 You can mount a local volume into the Docker container at /app/TestFiles to test your files against your server if you don't want to rebuild the container